oceanprotocol/pdr-backend/READMEs/dependencies.md

 For more details, see the [the pytest-asyncio changelog](https://pytest-asyncio.readthedocs.io/en/latest/reference/changelog.html#id1), under Known Issues.
 The library itself recommends using version 0.21 until the issue is resolved.

-- `dash[testing]` is frozen at version 2.17.1.
-This is because we implemented some creative solutions to determine table header texts, which may break with newer versions.
-Since the PDR Dashboard is still very actively developed, it is safer for us to freeze the version until we can update the codebase.

 - `web3` is frozen at version 6.20.2.
 This is because of external dependencies with Barge and transactions.
 We are currently working on a solution to upgrade to the latest version.
 More details can be found [here](https://github.com/oceanprotocol/pdr-backend/issues/1592) in the issue.